Denkyira District

 Denkyira District is a former district council that was located in Central Region, Ghana.
-Originally created as an district council in 1975.
-However, on 1988, it was split off into two new district assemblies: Upper Denkyira District (capital: Dunkwa-On-Offin) and Twifo/Heman/Lower Denkyira District (capital: Twifo Praso).
+Originally created as a district council in 1975, it was split off into two new district assemblies in 1988: Upper Denkyira District (capital: Dunkwa-On-Offin) and Twifo/Heman/Lower Denkyira District (capital: Twifo Praso).
 The district council was located in the northwest part of Central Region and had Dunkwa-On-Offin as its capital town.